ClemensPi/Probabilistic-Programming-for-faster-Bayesian-Computation/README.md

 2. **Mixed Effects Models**
 3. **Gaussian Graphical Models**

-For each of these, we compare three different approaches:
+For each of these, we compare the different approaches:

 - **Standard Stan models**
 - **Stan models using Sufficient Statistics**
-- **BRMS models for regression**, which is considered the state-of-the-art package for Bayesian regression in R.
+- **BRMS models for regression(**, which is considered the state-of-the-art package for Bayesian regression in R.

 ### BRMS Model Considerations